Obsidian-StudiosInc/entrance/README.md

 ## logind/elogind aka systemd
 Presently not supported beyond build systems, no code written, just a service file.
 There are plans to support logind/elogind for Wayland and
+X. Initial work is currently under way.
+No code has been committed yet.
-X. There is no ETA at this time.
+There is no ETA at this time for completion.